 The "Save" button will save all current changes to the configuration for use after the next power cycle.
+Note: The current configuration will also be saved to the configuration device when connected.
+This page reveals whether the configuration device is installed or not.

 The "Reset" button will discard all unsaved changes, reset the switch and load the most recently saved configuration settings.
+Note: Upon restart, if a configured configuration device is connected, the switch will load the configured settings from it and save them into NVRAM.

 The "Factory" button will reload N-Tron's factory default configuration settings.
-Doing so will reconfigure the 711FX3 Series switch to factory defaults.
-In many cases it is desirable to restore factory defaults but retain certain settings.
+Doing so will reconfigure the 7012FX2 switch to factory defaults.
+In many cases it is desirable to restore factory defaults but retain the IP address, subnet mask, and gateway address settings as well as user names and passwords.
 Checkboxes are provided to select the desired behavior.
-Note that if no Configuration Device is present, that is presented.
+Note: The factory default configuration settings will also be saved to the configuration device when connected.